linl33/bohemia/guide/guide.md

 - Replace the `database.url` line with `database.url = jdbc:mysql://localhost:3306/mirthdb`
 - Set values for `database.username` and `database.password` to `data` and `data`
 - Restart the mirth service: `sudo service mcservice restart`
 - Go to https://papu.us:8443 (note the https).
+You may have to approve a browser warning.
 Log in with admin/admin credentials.
+Then log out.
 - After log-out, click "Download the Administrator Launcher" in the bottom left
 - A file will be downloaded to your local machine
 - Make that file executable: `chmod +x mirth-administrator-launcher-1.1.0-unix.sh`